 Soba – Buckwheat Noodles

-Soba It is a traditional Japanese noodle made from buckwheat that is often served cold or hot.
-They are easily found throughout Japan, and it is a common dish that replaces the standard meals consisting of rice and meat.
+Soba is a traditional Japanese noodle made from buckwheat that is usually served cold or hot.
+They are easily found throughout Japan; it is a quite common dish that replaces the standard meal of rice and meat.

-There are different types of Soba, from the most consistent industrialized to homemade made from pure buckwheat which has a super fragile consistency.
-The noodles usually mix with the sauce of the dish causing a magnificent flavor.
+There are different types of Soba, from the more consistent industrialized ones to the homemade ones made from pure buckwheat, which have a very fragile consistency.
+The noodles usually mix with the dish’s sauce, creating a magnificent flavor.

-Some characteristics of soba are its crunchy sensation, the way the noodles and the sauce mix and meet on the tongue, as well as its aroma.
+Some characteristics of soba are its crunchy sensation, the way the dough and sauce mix and meet on the tongue, as well as its aroma.
 The most traditional are kakesoba, tenpurasoba, zarusoba (cold noodles), sansaisoba, and many others.

 Different types of dishes with soba noodles